-In the opinion of the PMOC, the large number of pending contract changes could lead to significant increases in the cost of the 1300 Contract.
+In the opinion of the PMOC, there have been a large number of changes that could lead to significant increases in the cost of the 1300 Contract.
 The allocated contingency, adjusted for potential changes to the Contract, is only 1% of the remaining work.
 Unallocated contingency will likely need to be transferred to the 1300 Contract before work is complete.